 These are some examples of medical documents that need translation:

 - Clinical protocols

 - Instructions for Use (IFU)/Directions for Use (DFU) for medical devices

 - Pharmacological studies

 Medical Translation Challenges

 Medical translation is one of the most difficult types of translation.
 It usually requires in-depth knowledge of the specific field of medicine the source text belongs to, including the use of terminology and writing conventions in both source and target languages.
 Accuracy is vital in order to ensure that the translations are fit for purpose.

-The regulation of medical translation sometimes calls for a quality control process called linguistic validation.
+The regulation of this specialised translation type sometimes calls for a quality control process called linguistic validation.
 Linguistic validation is the process of ensuring the reliability, conceptual equivalence, and content validity of translations, such as Patient-Reported Outcomes (PROs) questionnaires.
 The translated questionnaire must behave statistically the same way across all languages.
 In linguistic validation, translated text can be actively tested with patients in the target population through cognitive debriefing (CD) interviews.
 For example, if the PRO instrument is a questionnaire intended to measure the symptoms of diabetes in a clinical trial in the Flanders region in Belgium, the cognitive debriefing interviews would be conducted with diabetic patients in that region, who have Flemish as their mother tongue.

 Why do I need professional medical translation?

 Only professional translators who specialise in the medical field should work in this type of translation; in addition to linguistic skills, it requires specific training and subject matter knowledge because of the highly technical, sensitive, and regulated nature of medical texts.
 Errors in the translation could have severe consequences, putting people’s lives at risk.